 Generally, any type of thread, such as pearl cotton, stranded silk or cotton floss, yarn, flexible metallics, and narrow ribbon, may be used for this stitch.
 Fuzzy threads, however, may mask the distinctiveness of the stitch and rigid metallic threads will be nearly impossible to wrap around the stem stitches.
 The Portuguese stem stitch may be used equally effectively on evenweave fabrics, such as Aida, Lugana, and linen, and nonevenweave fabrics, such as sateen, wool, and cotton twill.

 The Portuguese stem stitch is ideal for heavy, textured outlines (either curved or straight), borders, and bands, as well as for plant and leaf stems and ropelike line motifs.
 Although not traditionally used in Jacobean crewel work, the Portuguese stem stitch would make a wonderful addition to this style of needlework.

-This tenth (and final) installment of Deanna’s stitch tutorials originally appeared in the July/August 2003 issue of PieceWork, along with instructions for a Quaker sampler and much more.
+This tenth installment of Deanna’s stitch tutorials originally appeared in the July/August 2003 issue of PieceWork, along with instructions for a Quaker sampler and much more.
 Deanna is PieceWork’s needlework technical editor; she previously was the editor of The Needleworker magazine.
 Read the entire “Stitch in Time” series!